OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 ## Remove duplicates

-The Range object's `removeDuplicates` function removes rows with duplicate entries in the specified columns.
-The function goes through each row in the range from the lowest-valued index to the highest-valued index in the range (from top to bottom).
+The [Range.removeDuplicates](/javascript/api/excel/excel.range#removeduplicates-columns--includesheader-) method removes rows with duplicate entries in the specified columns.
+The method goes through each row in the range from the lowest-valued index to the highest-valued index in the range (from top to bottom).
 A row is deleted if a value in its specified column or columns appeared earlier in the range.
 Rows in the range below the deleted row are shifted up. `removeDuplicates` does not affect the position of cells outside of the range.

 `removeDuplicates` takes in a `number[]` representing the column indices which are checked for duplicates.
 This array is zero-based and relative to the range, not the worksheet.
-The function also takes in a boolean parameter that specifies whether the first row is a header.
+The method also takes in a boolean parameter that specifies whether the first row is a header.
 When **true**, the top row is ignored when considering duplicates.
-The `removeDuplicates` function returns a `RemoveDuplicatesResult` object that specifies the number of rows removed and the number of unique rows remaining.
+The `removeDuplicates` method returns a `RemoveDuplicatesResult` object that specifies the number of rows removed and the number of unique rows remaining.

-When using a range's `removeDuplicates` function, keep the following in mind:
+When using a range's `removeDuplicates` method, keep the following in mind:

 - `removeDuplicates` considers cell values, not function results.
 If two different functions evaluate to the same result, the cell values are not considered duplicates.
 - Empty cells are not ignored by `removeDuplicates`.
 The value of an empty cell is treated like any other value.
 This means empty rows contained within in the range will be included in the `RemoveDuplicatesResult`.